Rezix93/myStuff/LTTNG/spark-example/new logs.md

 ### broadcast
 In Spark, a "broadcast" refers to the process of distributing a read-only variable to all nodes in the cluster to optimize the efficiency of joins and data processing.
 The log message indicates that a broadcast variable (identified by "broadcast 61") was created, likely to share data across tasks without requiring shuffle operations, thus reducing network I/O and improving job execution time.
 This operation is managed by Spark's DAGScheduler and is a key optimization technique for distributed computing in Spark.

+### Shuffle data
+Shuffle data in Apache Spark refers to the data that needs to be transferred across different nodes in a cluster for completing operations that involve grouping or aggregating data across partitions.
+This happens, for example, during operations like reduceByKey or groupBy.
+The shuffle process is a key phase in distributed computations, where data is redistributed across the cluster so that each node can work on the data it needs to process.
+The efficiency of shuffling can significantly affect the performance of Spark applications due to network and disk I/O involved.